New Citizen Design is an agent, consultant and producer of design and design thinking.

 In this way they create an extended future for their products.

-Winoldi has is own designstudio Winoldi He has a background in contemporary art (sculptor at Atelier ’63) and years of experience as a graphic designer and art director.
+Mark Jan Meerdink has his own design studio, Winoldi.
+He has a background in contemporary art (sculptor at Atelier ’63) and years of experience as a graphic designer and art director.

 Mark Jan’s focus is on a mix of graphic design, applied art and creative consultancy, for spaces, people and companies.
 He prefers design assignments to autonomous work and enjoys coming up with unexpected design solutions to common questions about space and style.